 Urbana man arrested after bank robbery in city's southeast

-URBANA — An Urbana man has been arrested in connection with a bank robbery Monday afternoon in southeast Urbana.
+URBANA — An Urbana man was charged Tuesday with aggravated robbery for a holdup at a southeast Urbana bank Monday afternoon.

-According to a police report, officers were called to Busey Bank, 2710 Philo Road, U, at 4:21 p.m. on a report of a robbery.
+Larry E. Graham, 50, who listed an address in the 1100 block of Lanore Drive, was arrested about an hour after a 4:21 p.m. robbery Monday at Busey Bank, 2710 Philo Road, U.

+Urbana police Sgt.
+Matt Bain said Graham, a satchel containing a large amount of cash believed taken from the bank and a BB gun were found in the Myra Ridge subdivision southeast of the bank.

-The report said a man entered the bank through the main front doors, displayed a handgun and demanded money from the teller.
+Police said a man entered the bank through the front doors, displayed a handgun and demanded money from the teller.
+After getting an undisclosed amount of cash, he ran southeast.

-Police said the suspect took an undisclosed amount of money from a teller and ran out of the bank, heading in a southeast direction.

-About an hour after the robbery, police arrested Larry E. Graham, 50, of Urbana, near the 2900 block of Susan Stone Drive.
-He was taken to the Champaign County jail on a preliminary charge of aggravated robbery.

-Police said evidence from the bank robbery was recovered near the location where Graham was arrested.
+Bain said a witness saw him head into the subdivision, which is south of Windsor Road.
+Patrol officers set up a perimeter and were looking for him.

+While they were going door to door talking to residents, someone alerted them to the presence of a person in a back yard.
+Bain said Graham was found near the corner of Jane Ann Court and Susan Stone Drive.
+The satchel was found just a few houses away from where Graham was, Bain said.

-Five Busey employees and two customers inside the building were not injured, police said.
+Five Busey employees and two customers were in the bank during the holdup.
+No one was physically injured.

-Those with any other information should call Urbana police at 217-384-2320, or if wishing to remain anonymous, contant Champaign County Crime Stoppers at 217-373-TIPS, 373tips.com, or via the free "P3 Tips" smartphone app.
+Court records show that Graham has three prior convictions for residential burglary and one for burglary out of Coles County.
+Those prior convictions qualify him as a Class X offender, meaning he faces six to 30 years in prison if convicted of the aggravated robbery.

+Judge Brett Olmstead set bond for Graham at $150,000 and told him to be back in court Sept.
+12.

 Comments